binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Vishing (Phone Calls)

 Risks that some callers may get annoyed initially until they get used to the heightened security questions and techniques being carried out by the call receiver(s).
-You can use the additional policy and checks as an opportunity to market your heightened security stand-point.
+You can use the additional policy and checks as an opportunity to market your heightened security stand-point as well.

 ### Spoofing Caller Id